elegante-libero-hub-luxrent-platform/order_and_rental_service/README.md

 # orderandRentalService
-This is the repository for order and rental management s microservice.
+This is the repository for order and rental management microservice.